 - (1) A physician and surgeon or doctor of podiatric medicine licensed pursuant to Chapter 5 (commencing with Section 2000) by the Medical Board of California who knowingly and intentionally violates this section may be cited and assessed an administrative fine not to exceed ten thousand dollars (\$10,000) per event.
 Section 125.9 shall govern the issuance of this citation and fine except that the fine limitations prescribed in paragraph (3) of subdivision (b) of Section 125.9 shall not apply to a fine under this subdivision. - SEC.
 2. Section 2023.5 of the Business and Professions Code is amended to read: - 2023.5. (a) The board, in conjunction with the Board of Registered Nursing, and in consultation with the Physician Assistant Committee and professionals in the field, shall review issues and problems surrounding the use of laser or intense light pulse devices for elective cosmetic procedures by physicians and surgeons, nurses, and physician assistants.
-The review shall include, but need not be limited to, all of the following: - but need not be limited to, all of the following: The appropriate level of physician supervision needs - The appropriate level of physician supervision needed.
-The appropriate level of training to ensure competency.
+The review shall include, but need not be limited to, all of the following: - (1) The appropriate level of physician supervision needed. - (2) The appropriate level of training to ensure competency.